 The fabric used in both the Cross Shirt and the Cross

 Sport Shorts is a highly breathable stretch mesh.
 It must

 type of elastic fibers, because it's very flexible and form-fitting.

 Knox claims that the material is also highly resistant to

 The elasticity of the material is very important to the

-functionality of the products, because it keeps the armor close to the
+functionality of the products, because it keeps the armor

-of the armor or padding.
+maximum potential benefit of the armor or padding.

 We've seen many motorcycle jackets, pants and one-piece

 to keep the armor in place if the rider falls.
 And all the

 armor in the world will be useless if it doesn't stay in

 to ensure the correct fit.

 My experience tells me that most riders wear their clothing

 at least one size too big.
 Next time you watch a MotoGP

 favorite racer.
 They look skin-tight and for a good reason.

 Since very few of us can afford to order custom-fitted

 motorcycle clothing, another solution is to wear armored

 underwear that does keep the armor snug.

 I have recently removed the standard armor from several

 of my jackets and pants and I'm wearing the Knox armor underneath

 instead.
 I've found that it's actually more comfortable,

 because the armor and padding stay in place and move with

 me.
 I also feel more confident that I'm better protected.

 Knox Cross Shirt

 Shirt includes CE impact protection for the entire upper

 mesh, and it's worn like a jacket.
 It has a PEX zipper up

 the front and a Velcro tab at the neck to keep it secure.

 The sleeves of the Cross Shirt are slightly longer than

 normal, because the cuffs include a thumb hole, similar

 shirts used for skiing.

 Wearing the sleeves with the thumb through the hole helps

 keep the elbow armor correctly oriented and it also prevents

 tight set of leathers or jacket.

 The elbow hard armor is Knox CE-approved and backed with

 softer padding.
 It is permanently attached to the outside

 of the arm of the Cross Shirt, and it is long enough to

 The shoulders are also protected by Knox hard armor, which

 is also permanently attached to the shirt.

 The Cross Shirt includes a full-length Knox back protector,

 which is attached to the shirt with a zipper on top.
 It

 hangs loose at the bottom of the shirt to allow freedom

 It also includes a flexible waist strap that is brought

 around the rider's waist over the top of the shirt after

 it is zipped up.
 The back protector is similar to the

 Knox Stowaway product we reviewed recently, and it uses

 The front of the Cross Shirt includes a section of chest